 Training for Faculty & Staff

-Educating oneself on the issues related to civil rights is essential to complying with our civil rights obligations.
-Both federal and university regulations specify training requirements.
-NC State’s Discrimination and Harassment Prevention and Response (DHPR) training provides faculty and staff with information about the laws, policies and practices surrounding the prevention of discrimination and harassment.
-All NC State employees are required to complete DHPR training at new employee orientation and then once every three years thereafter.
+- NC State’s Discrimination and Harassment Prevention and Response training provides faculty and staff with information about the laws, policies and practices surrounding the prevention of discrimination and harassment.
+All NC State employees are required to complete this training during new employee orientation and then once every three years thereafter.

 Public Notification